 Bisecting an image perfectly in half creates the least amount of interest, because everything is equally balanced.

-Look back at those black and grey squares.
-The first composition is boring because it's too balanced.
 Making one area of your composition more dominant creates tension, and therefore adds interest.
 It also makes your eyes move around the canvas more to compare all of these relationships.

 The fact that the composition is divided into precise thirds is really of minimal significance.
 You could divide a composition in fourths, fifths or even tenths.
 So long as there's some sort of imbalance, the composition will exhibit tension.
 As you'll soon see, this concept of imbalance applies to many aspects of composition, including value and colour.